Hemp has a serious identity problem – one that’s kept it outlawed and in the dark ages for far too long...

 When 2-AG activates your CB1 and CB2 receptors, it influences many of the same functions as anandamide.
 In addition, 2-AG supports your immune health, brain health and insulin sensitivity.

 There’s no question that both anandamide and 2-AG are essential for your physical, cognitive and emotional health.
-So how else can you help correct low levels and keep your levels of endocannabinoids high?

 Your endogenous cannabinoids – 2-AG and anandamide – resemble the cannabinoids found in cannabis or hemp.